fche-tools/FCHE/readme.md

 Please **be sure** to use files in the **same** **format** as the **example**, and ensure that they are in the **same order**, otherwise the results may be inaccurate.

+And promise the project in an english file path

 #### Example
 You need to go to a directory out/artifacts/FCHE_jar/ by using the command line: cd out/artifacts/FCHE_jar/ then use the command line: